 Code Meaning 1 Protection against reading by owner 2 Protection against writing by owner 4 Protection against reading by owner's group 8 Protection against writing by owner's group 16 Protection against reading by anyone not in the owner's group 32 Protection against writing by anyone not in the owner's group 128 A protected data file; overwritten with zeros when deleted

-Individual codes added to the executable protection code 64 have meanings different from those in Table 3-2.
+Individual codes added to the executable protection code 64 have meanings different from those above.

-Table 3-3 lists the compiled codes for executable files (64 + code).
+Table 3-5 lists the compiled codes for executable files (64 + code).